01 of 50

 Add Laundry Tasks in a Small Second Home Kitchen

 Laundry piles up for family and guests even on vacation.
 This laundry room/kitchen from Hammond Design Group was developed for a small vacation home.
 The counter serves as workspace and the installation was simple thanks to nearby water supply lines.Continue to 37 of 50 below.

 Create a Modern Laundry Bathroom Design

 On the islands of Hawaii, space is often at a premium in homes.
 Archipelago Hawaii, a luxury design firm, created this contemporary sleek bathroom design that has a washer and dryer beautifully tucked away.
-The bath room is actually a perfect spot to locate laundry appliances because water lines are already in place.
+The bathroom is actually a perfect spot to locate laundry appliances because water lines are already in place and clean towels and bathmats can always be at hand.
 The work shelf is perfect for folding and holding supplies.Continue to 38 of 50 below.

 38 of 50